Elaphe

 Elaphe is a genus of snakes in the family Colubridae.
 Elaphe is one of the main genera of the rat snakes, which are found in many regions of the northern hemisphere.
 Elaphe species are medium to large constrictors by nature.
-Although all of the species in Elaphe are nonvenomous, bites from rat snakes are still irritably painful and can potentially cause bacterial infections, especially due to the saliva.

-Based on the mitochondrial DNA analysis results, many species of Elaphe have been moved to the genera Bogertophis, Coelognathus, Gonyosoma, Orthriophis, Pantherophis, Rhinechis, Senticolis, Zamenis, and others.
+Based on the mitochondrial DNA analysis results, many species formerly in Elaphe have been moved to the genera Bogertophis, Coelognathus, Gonyosoma, Orthriophis, Pantherophis, Rhinechis, Senticolis, Zamenis, and others.

-Nevertheless, the generic name Elaphe is still widely used.
+Nevertheless, the generic name Elaphe is still widely used both for the species remaining in Elaphe and to refer broadly to members of the several Columbid genera formerly included in Elaphe.

 Physical characteristics

-Like most of the rat snakes, Elaphe spp. generally have slender but sturdy bodies, square heads, and extremely flat bellies.

-Their sizes range from large medium to very large, growing even as large as 108 in.
+Like most of the rat snakes, Elaphe species (spp.) generally have slender but sturdy bodies, square heads, and extremely flat bellies.
+Their sizes range from large medium to very large, growing even as large as 2.75m (108 in).
 Elaphe spp. have large numbers of vertebrae, ribs, and ventral scales, but few rows of dorsal scales, which are characterized by having slight keels.
 In cross section, Elaphe spp. are shaped like a loaf of bread, the flat belly meeting the sides of the body at an angle.
 This special physical characteristic is well observed in Elaphe obsoleta (now considered Pantherophis obsoletus), whose belly scales curve upward.
 The curving of the ventral scales gives them better traction for tree climbing.
 The color and pattern of Elaphe spp. are quite variable and hard to generalize.

 Internally, Elaphe spp. do not have any observable vestiges of hind limbs or coronoid bones of the lower jaw like any other members of the family Colubridae.
 Another important characteristic of Elaphe as part of the Colubridae is the presence of Duvernoy's gland, a modified salivary and digestive gland.

 In addition, Elaphe spp. have equal and smooth maxillary teeth.
 The teeth are small and slightly curved, and occur in several rows.
 The curved teeth help fix the prey and prevent them from escaping once they are caught.